Tag Archives: 22lr

 Ergonomics (8.5-10)

 As I mentioned above, the fit in my hand is one of the first things that sold me on this pistol.
 It feels comfortable, and fills a man’s hand.
-The texturing on the frame makes it easy to keep hold of when manipulating the pistol, and the slightly flared magwell makes reloading an easy and smooth operation.
+The texturing on the frame makes it easy to keep hold of when manipulating the pistol.
+And the slightly flared magwell makes reloading an easy and smooth operation.

 The trigger feels great, and all the controls are right where they should be and easy to operate.
 Even my wife who has particularly petite hands finds the TX22 Compact easy to operate and shoot well.